 - 8. Draft Parking Zone 2 comprises the District's most sustainable and accessible areas, which are those areas within 800m (10 minute walk) of the City / town centre and mainline railway stations of St Albans and Harpenden.
 This includes the main town centre services and facilities, bus stops and mainline railway stations for the District's largest settlements.
 Within Zone 2 there is reduced need for parking for private cars. - 9.
 The 800m (10 minute walk) distance is measured from the middle of the town centre areas of both St Albans and Harpenden, and from their mainline railway stations.
 This distance of 800m, or approximately half a mile, is generally considered a standard walkable distance, supported in national guidance. - 10.
-For example, the National Design Guide4 defines 'Walkable' as being where "Local facilities are within walking distance, generally considered to be no more than a 10 minute walk (800m radius)."
+For example, the National Design Guide defines 'Walkable' as being where "Local facilities are within walking distance, generally considered to be no more than a 10 minute walk (800m radius)."
 It goes on to set out that 'Well-designed places have compact forms of development that are walkable, contributing positively to well-being and placemaking' (para 63); and that: 'A compact and walkable neighbourhood with a mix of uses and facilities reduces demand for energy and supports health and well-being. (para 136)' - 11.
-In addition, the Sustrans paper 'Walkable neighbourhoods Building in the right places to reduce car dependency'5 sets out: "When journeys are short enough, most people walk.
+In addition, the Sustrans paper 'Walkable neighbourhoods Building in the right places to reduce car dependency' sets out: "When journeys are short enough, most people walk.
 800m, or approximately half a mile, is generally considered a standard walkable distance as it typically takes approximately 10 minutes to walk, and a 20 minute walking trip (1,600m total) has been found to be the longest distance a majority of people are willing to walk to meet their daily needs." - 12.
-Furthermore, the Department for Transport's Manual for Streets6 sets out in 4.4 'The Walkable Neighbourhood': "Walkable neighbourhoods are typically characterised by having a range of facilities within 10 minutes' (up to about 800 m) walking distance of residential areas which residents may access comfortably on foot." - 13.
+Furthermore, the Department for Transport's Manual for Streets sets out in 4.4 'The Walkable Neighbourhood': "Walkable neighbourhoods are typically characterised by having a range of facilities within 10 minutes' (up to about 800 m) walking distance of residential areas which residents may access comfortably on foot." - 13.
 In St Albans District, central St Albans and Harpenden are the areas best-served by public transport; primarily due to the mainline Thameslink rail stations linking the settlements to Central London, but they also contain the District's main bus service hubs.
 These areas also provide a wide range of town centre uses and community facilities.
 It is within these areas that people are most able to live, work, commute and meet their daily needs without a requirement for use of a private car. - 14.
-The extent of draft Parking Zone 2 is shown on Figures 1 and 2; it includes those areas where the entrance point to the curtilage of a property would be within 800m walk to either the centre of the town or the mainline railway station, for both St Albans and Harpenden, taking into account all walking routes including those that may not be adopted highway.
+The extent of draft Parking Zone 2 is shown on Figures 1 and 2; it includes those areas where the entrance point to the curtilage of a property would be within 800m walk to either the centre of the town or the mainline railway station, for both St Albans and Harpenden, taking into account all walking routes including those that may not be adopted highway. - 15.
+Within the District, it is not currently considered appropriate for any other areas to be within Zone 2, albeit when considering specific planning applications account will be taken of the particular circumstances in each case.
+This will include taking into account

-4 National Design Guide 2021
+&lt;sup>4 National Design Guide 2021

-5 Sustrans 'Walkable neighbourhoods - Building in the right places to reduce car dependency' 2022
+&lt;sup>5 Sustrans 'Walkable neighbourhoods - Building in the right places to reduce car dependency' 2022 the accessibility of the site to public transport and the nature of the use, as allowed for under part a) of Policy TRA4.

-6Department for Transport, Manual for Streets 2007
+Department for Transport, Manual for Streets 2007